stevenlee090/stevenlee090.github.io/_posts/2018-03-20-katex-to-mathjax.markdown

 ```
 2. Add the code snippet above to `page.html` which should be under `_layouts` folder.
 This particular step could vary slightly depending on the existing Jekyll theme and its folders' setup.

 3. Try to write some math equation(s) and see if they render properly.
-For example, the Lorentz equations shown below can be generated with the code shown below:
+For example, the Lorentz equations shown in the next section can be generated with the code shown below:
 ```
 \\[
     \begin{aligned}